 Sure, Avenue des Champs-Elysées is here, but the 8th Arrondissement of Paris is much more than that.
 First of all, it's home to almost 40,000 Parisians and full of the things they need on a daily basis — boulangeries, boucheries, food markets, stylistes, and shoe stores.
-It's also where you find Hotel de Crillon; the US Embassy, the Grand Palais and Petit Palais; the elegant Parc Monceau. and, of course, the shopping (and crowds) along Champs Elysées, probably still the most famous street in the world
+It's also where you find Hotel de Crillon; the Grand Palais and Petit Palais; the elegant Parc Monceau. and, of course, the shopping (and crowds) along Champs Elysées, probably still the most famous street in the world

-Near Parc Monceau, this museum is the remarkable collection of financier Henri Cernuschi — 20th-century paintings, Chinese art, and Far-Eastern art collected during his travels.
+Near Parc Monceau, this museum is based on the remarkable collection of financier Henri Cernuschi — 20th-century paintings, Chinese art, and Far-Eastern art collected during his travels.
 This is a City of Paris Museum and entrance is free.
 After you complete your visit, make sure to take a stroll in nearby Parc Monceau.

-On the northern border of the 8th Arrondissement is this elegant and pleasing park built as a private garden for the Duke of Orléans in 1778 by the painter Carmontel.
+On the northern border of the 8th Arrondissement is this elegant and eye-pleasing park built as a private garden for the Duke of Orléans in 1778 by the painter Carmontel.
 In those days the Monceau area was outside of the gates of Paris.
 The artist filled the garden with quirky architectural elements like a pagoda, a pyramid, even a Roman temple.

-During the renovation of Paris by Baron Haussmann in the mid-19th century Parc Monceau was annexed by the city and was revamped to give it the English garden style you see today.
+During the renovation of Paris by Baron Haussmann in the mid-19th century Parc Monceau was annexed by the city and was revamped to give it the English-garden style you see today.
 There's a pond, bridges, and all sorts of odd elements that were gathered from around Paris during the renovation.
-Perhaps the most famous is the semi-circular colonnade by the basin that may have been part of an unfinished mausoleum of Henry II (1519 – 1559).
+Perhaps the most famous is the semi-circular colonnade by the basin that may have been part of an unfinished mausoleum of Henry II (1519-1559).

 The Petit Palais is right up against the Seine at Pont Alexandre III and directly across the street from its bigger sibling, the Grand Palais.
 It was built in 1900 for the Universal Exposition held in Paris that year, and it now houses the Musée des Beaux-Arts — Museum of Fine Arts — of the City of Paris.
 Renovated not very long ago, the Petit Palais is brimming with a wonderful collection of outstanding paintings.
 Visit the stunning winter garden featuring mosaic-trimmed ponds and colonnades, or sit outside in the warm months and take some refreshments.